China renews alert for high temperatures | www.lokmattimes.com

 China renews alert for high temperatures

-Beijing, July 28 China's national observatory has renewed an orange alert, the second highest, for high temperatures on ...
+Beijing, Aug 1 China's national observatory on Monday renewed an alert for high temperatures as an intense heat ...

-Beijing, July 28 China's national observatory has renewed an orange alert, the second highest, for high temperatures on Thursday, as intense heat waves linger in many regions of the country.
+Beijing, Aug 1 China's national observatory on Monday renewed an alert for high temperatures as an intense heat wave is sweeping many regions of the country.

-During daylight hours on Thursday, vast swathes of China's southern regions and some parts of Xinjiang and Inner Mongolia are expected to experience temperatures of over 35 degrees Celsius, the National Meteorological Centre said.
+During daylight hours on Monday, parts of Xinjiang, Shaanxi, Hubei, regions south of the Yangtze River, Sichuan, Chongqing, as well as the southern part of China are expected to experience temperatures of over 35 degrees Celsius, the National Meteorological Centre said.

-Temperatures in some regions of Zhejiang, Jiangxi and Xinjiang may surpass 40 degrees Celsius, according to the forecast.
+Temperatures in parts of Sichuan and Chongqing may surpass 40 degrees Celsius, Xinhua news agency quoted the Centre as saying.

-The meteorological centre has advised the public to avoid outdoor activities during high-temperature periods and suggested that workers exposed to high temperatures shorten continuous working hours, reports Xinhua news agency.
+It has advised the public to avoid outdoor activities during high-temperature periods in the afternoon and suggested workers exposed to high temperatures or who work outdoors for a long time take necessary protective measures.

-Local governments have been advised to take appropriate heat control measures and necessary protective steps against fires triggered by electrical overloads.

-China has a four-tier colour-coded weather warning system, with red representing the most severe warning, followed by orange, yellow and blue.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app